Steamcord/steamcord-docs/src/index.md

 # Introduction

-To use Steamcord, you must subscribe.
+You must subscribe to use Steamcord.
 See our [subscription plans](https://steamcord.io/#pricing).

 ## Games Currently Supported